 Making money online isn’t just a passing craze.
 It’s entirely possible to create and sell digital products from your home.
 You can use the knowledge and skills you already have, working part time or full time.

-More than 40,000 digital entrepreneurs sell online courses, coaching programs, and memberships on Kajabi.
+Content creators can make money by selling content that leverages their expertise.
+More than 50,000 digital entrepreneurs sell online courses, coaching programs, and memberships on Kajabi.
 We’ve compiled some of the best practices and proven tips from our Kajabi Heroes to offer you insights on creating and selling digital products.

 In this guide, we’ll break down the exact steps to sell your digital products online and do it in a sustainable way.
 But before we dive in, let’s look at a few of the perks of being a digital creator.